Tunable Polarons in Bose-Einstein Condensates: Introduction

+An important feature of BEC polarons is that when more than one impurity is immersed in a BEC an effective boson-mediated interaction between polarons appears \cite{bruderer_transport_2008,naidon_two_2016}.
+Indeed the presence of an impurity atom deforms locally the BEC equilibrium wavefunction, inducing an evironment-mediated interaction between polarons, whose strength depends on the physical characteristics both of the impurity atoms and of environment itself.

+Up to now, the environment considered for the BEC-polaron problem consists of a single component BEC.
+However so far the physics of polarons in composite reservoirs, i. e. consisting of BEC mixtures, has not been investigated.
+Although composite systems of interacting BEC have been studied \cite{hong_collision_2001,leblanc_species-specific_2007,klaiman_solvable_2016,barfknecht_dynamical_2016}, the effect of their coupling with an impurity has not yet been addressed.

-Motivated by these studies, we here introduce a bosonic polaron toolbox that allows one to vary the interaction strength from positive to negative between two or more polarons.
-The system consists of impurity atoms immersed in a two component BEC.
-A tuneable effective interaction between the impurities arises when the two internal levels of the condensed atoms are coupled by a two laser Raman transition.
-We calculate the deformation of the two-component BEC induced by the presence of the impurities.
-We then introduce the Raman coupling and calculate the effective interaction potential between two polarons and show how it can be tuned from attractive to repulsive.
-Our scheme appear to be within the actual experiment feasibility using single atom addressing techniques \cite{Lee2013,weitenberg_single-spin_2011,Greiner2014} and a species-selective dipole potential \cite{Catani2012} in a two photons Raman coupling scheme \cite{Galitski2013}.
+Scope of the present manuscript is to show how substantially new features can be engineered in experimentally accessible ultracold atomic polarons if one considers a BEC mixture of two Raman coupled hyperfine states.
+Our system consists of impurity atoms immersed in a two component BEC.
+We will show how the polaron parameters and the inter-polaron interaction can be modified by tuning the Raman coupling between the BEC hyperfine levels of the BEC.
+In particular we show that the inter-polaron interaction can, in our model, be tuned without changing the impurity BEC coupling strength but just the internal Raman coupling.
+We first analytically calculate the deformation of the two-component BEC induced by the presence of the impurities.
+We then introduce the Raman coupling and calculate the effective interaction potential between two polarons and show how it can be tuned by varying the Raman coupling strength.
+Our scheme appear to be within the actual experiment feasibility using single atom addressing techniques \cite{weitenberg_single-spin_2011,preiss_strongly_2015} and a species-selective dipole potential \cite{catani_quantum_2012,leblanc_species-specific_2007} in a two photons Raman coupling scheme \cite{galitski_spin-orbit_2013}.
+In the following section we will illustrate our main results, all the details about the model Hamiltonian and the derivation being described in Methods.

-Besides having interest of its own, our study of bosonic polarons in a two-component BEC can have applications in mesoscopic transport of density linking it with open challenges in quantum thermodynamics and quantum information processing.